wintonmj/phaser3-simple-rpg/docs/entity-system-refactoring.md

 ### Phase 2: Refactor Monster to NonPlayerEntity

-1. Rename the `Monster` class to `NonPlayerEntity`
+✅ 1.
+Rename the `Monster` class to `NonPlayerEntity`
+   - Created a new `NonPlayerEntity` class in `/src/game-objects/entities/NonPlayerEntity.ts`
+   - Copied all functionality from `Monster` class
+   - Renamed methods and variables from monster-specific to more generic entity terms

-2. Update all references to `Monster` to use `NonPlayerEntity`
+✅ 2.
+Update all references to `Monster` to use `NonPlayerEntity`
+   - Updated `Treant` and `Mole` classes to extend `NonPlayerEntity`
+   - Created backward compatibility re-export in original `Monster.ts` file

-3. Keep all existing hostile behaviors in `NonPlayerEntity` temporarily
+✅ 3.
+Keep all existing hostile behaviors in `NonPlayerEntity` temporarily
+   - Maintained chase, attack, and HP functionality in `NonPlayerEntity`

-4. Make sure all current monster implementations extend the new `NonPlayerEntity` class
+✅ 4.
+Make sure all current monster implementations extend the new `NonPlayerEntity` class
+   - Both `Treant` and `Mole` classes now extend `NonPlayerEntity`

-5. Test to ensure existing monster functionality is preserved
+✅ 5.
+Test to ensure existing monster functionality is preserved
+   - Updated `SpatialManager` to call `updateEntity()` instead of `updateMonster()`
+   - Verified that monster behavior remains the same

 ### Phase 3: Extract Hostile Behavior